pnkprst/ShrineEscape/readme-en.md

  1. Open command prompt.
  2. Input the text ``python game.py -`` + mode\
  modes can be ``e``, ``k``, ``j``, ``c``, ``r`` \
+ mode can be omitted and language can be English automatly.
  -e: Execute program by English.\
  -k: Execute program by Korean.\
  -j: Execute program by Japanese. (did not made.)\